-Below, we share some tips for how Masterson pulled off the successful reading challenge in her community using a combination of incentives and creative communication.
+Below, we share Masterson's tips for pulling off a successful reading challenge competition in her community using a combination of incentives and creative communication.

 Offering rewards is a tried-and-true method for getting results, and mixing up the types and frequency of rewards makes it even more compelling.
 Additionally, a recent study on human behavior found that when people receive an immediate bonus for working on a task, their levels of enjoyment and interest in the work were higher than when the reward was held until the completion of the task.

 Wilmington Memorial Library put these philosophies into play by offering prizes of $25 gift cards to any local business for participants who earned the most reading minutes each week.
 They then incentivized library patrons to get started by providing chances to win after only a few hours of reading.
 Their Reading Rivals landing page announced: “Log at least 3 hours of reading and be entered into our Grand Prize drawing for a $100 gift card to any local business of your choosing!”

 Competitors vying for the top spot feel more motivated if they know who’s pulling ahead, so Masterson’s team used a variety of communication methods to let participants know their current standings.
 Readers stayed up to date on the community’s progress via social media and email.
 And to grab the attention of community members walking into the library, Masterson’s team also created eye-catching bulletin boards on each floor to visualize how their minutes stacked up against Tewksbury Public Library’s progress.